Travel period Jan 2017

 Getting to Yamagata

-We traveled to Yamagata from Tokyo by Shinkansen (Japanese bullet train), taking about two hours and fifty minutes.
+We travelled to Yamagata from Tokyo by Shinkansen (Japanese bullet train), taking about two hours and fifty minutes.
 After we get on the Yamagata Shinkansen at Tokyo station, we knew that we were in Yamagata Prefecture about two and a half hours later, when we saw the mountain range suddenly appear through the train window.
 It was pleasant to just sit there looking at the thick snow covered mountains and trees.

 We stayed at Richmond Hotel Yamagata Ekimae.
 The hotel is located at the quieter side of the train station, about 5 minutes’ walk from JR Yamagata station’s West exit.
 Our room was pretty big (by Japanese standards), with very friendly and professional staff.
 At the front desk, I was given a complimentary set that included a face mask, hair pack, etc.